Higher Diploma Science in Computing

 National College of Ireland,

-Overview of Course: The Higher Diploma in Science in Computing Software Development is a challenging and rewarding course aimed at upskilling learners in the area of Software Development.
-This course would appeal to learners from both computing and non-computing backgrounds, as it takes learners from a base level of no-computing knowledge, to the point at which learners can enter industry as programmers and IT specialists.
+The Higher Diploma in Science in Computing (Software Development) is a challenging and rewarding online/blended 2 year course aimed at upskilling learners in computer programming.
+This course would appeal to learners from both computing and non-computing backgrounds, as it takes learners from a base level of no-computing knowledge to the point at which learners can enter industry as programmers and IT specialists.

-Learners will also consolidate their knowledge and skills by carrying out a three-month work placement.
+Furthermore, the learners will consolidate their knowledge and skills by carrying out a three-month work placement or credit bearing project.
 In addition, the Career Bridge module will help the students to enhance their employability skills and improve their overall career prospects.

 This course will typically appeal to graduates with a level 8 degree from different backgrounds who would wish to change their non-ICT qualification into the computer science field through a level 8 award in computing.
 Nonetheless, it is noted that the course is technical in nature and will entail a significant amount of independent study.
 Given the content and the timescale you will need to have a strong commitment to the course and a willingness to fully engage with the technical content.
 Graduates may avail of many entry-level jobs, such as Software Developer, Web Development Engineer and Software Engineer.